European court: Russia put lawyer Magnitsky’s life in danger

 PARIS (AP) - A top European court says Russia’s failure to provide adequate medical care to jailed lawyer Sergei Magnitsky could have led to his 2009 death, which sparked U.S. and European sanctions.

-Magnitsky was jailed on accusations of tax evasion after alleging he had uncovered $230 million in tax fraud by Russian officials.
+The Russian Justice Ministry said it is studying the ruling and whether to appeal.

+Magnitsky, an accountancy expert who worked for an international investment firm, alleged he had uncovered $230 million in tax fraud by Russian officials - and was then jailed, accused of tax evasion himself.
+He died after a year in pre-trial detention, at age 37, and a Russian court found him guilty of fraud four years later.

-The court says Russian authorities’ handling of Magnitsky’s medical problems “unreasonably put his life in danger.”
-The court found Russia’s handling of his detention, death and posthumous conviction constituted violations of Magnitsky’s rights.
+The court says Russian authorities’ handling of Magnitsky’s pancreatitis and other medical problems were “manifestly inadequate” and “unreasonably put his life in danger.”
+The court found Russia’s handling of his detention, the investigation into his death and his posthumous conviction all constituted violations of Magnitsky’s rights.

 A Russian presidential commission concluded that Magnitsky had been beaten and denied medical care.

-No one has been convicted.
+Yet no one has been convicted.
+Two prison doctors were charged with negligence leading to his death, but one was acquitted by a court in 2013 and the other didn’t face justice because of a statute of limitations.

+In a statement, the Russian Justice Ministry noted that the ruling does not oblige Russia to review the fraud verdict in Magnitsky’s case, and that the court did not find that the lawyer’s arrest and subsequent incarceration were unlawful.

 Sign up for Daily Newsletters